python-attrs/attrs/.github/CONTRIBUTING.md

             fresh new line to keep the block together.

       Returns:
-          The result of doing something.
+          str: The result of doing something.

+      Raises:
+          ValueError: When an invalid value is passed.
       """
   ```